atillatan/blog/_articles/Making-Enterprise-Angular-Project-step-by-step.md

 ## 13. Add Toast Component

-In this example I'll use `ngx-toastr` package, which has the most on github
+In this example, I'll use `ngx-toastr` package, which has the most on github

 ```shell
 npm install ngx-toastr --save